aftaabmd/nuula/README.md

 To run the script.
 Go to the folder though console where the python script is.

+# Install Libraries below to get the script running

+xml.etree.ElementTree as ET
+pandas
+openpyxl
+glob
+unittest
+os.path

+Conda install (anaconda)

+Pip install

+Use above with name of libraries to install based on the package manager.

 Run:

 **Python nuula.py**

 It will ask the directory path , input below